-Rules of Texas Holdem
+Rules of Texas Hold'em

-There is now a second round of betting and players will again need to decide if their hand is worth pursuing.
-Once this round of betting is done, there is a fourth community card, known as 'Fourth Street', dealt to the board and another round of betting.
-The fifth and final community card is then dealt and there is a final round of betting followed by showdown.
-At showdown, if there is more than one player left in the hand, players reveal their hands and the best hand wins the pot.
+There is now a second round of betting and players will again need to decide if their hand is worth pursuing - so far they have 5 cards dealt out of the total of 7 that will be.
+Once this round of betting is done, there is a fourth community card, known as the 'turn card', or 'fourth street' and another round of betting.
+The fifth and final community card ('fifth street'), also known as the 'river card', is then dealt and there is a final round of betting.
+Once this betting round is complete, there is a showdown.
+This is where all players turn their two private cards over so they are visible to all.
+The best 5 card hand wins the pot.
+To see how hands are ranked, check out this guide - ranking of poker hands.

 Other Points of Note